USA & Canada Start DST on March 10, 2019

 Standard time will resume on Sunday, November 3, 2019.

 In local time, sunrise and sunset will be about one hour later than the day before resulting in more daylight in the afternoon.

 In Canada, DST begins at the same time as in the US.

-Political proposals to abolish the yearly time change regularly appear on the agenda, and several DST bills are currently moving up the legislative ladder in the US.
+Proposals to abolish the yearly time change regularly appear on the legislative agenda, and several DST bills are currently moving up the legislative ladder in the US.

 Mexico DST Divided

 To remember which way to set your watch, keep in mind one of these sayings: “spring forward, fall back” or “spring ahead, fall behind.”
 The clocks spring ahead (= losing one hour) in the spring when DST starts and fall behind one hour (= gaining one hour) when DST ends in the fall.